-Very few bands managed to traverse not only decades of music, but also a variety of musical genres like the Styx did.
-While they only had one No. 1 hit, there are a plethora of Styx songs that have reached the top 10 and top 40, becoming beloved favorites by entire generations.
+Very few bands managed to traverse not only decades of music but also a variety of musical genres like the Styx did.
+While they only had one No. 1 hit, there are a plethora of Styx songs that have reached the top 10 and top 40, becoming beloved favorites by entire generations and shaping many elements of pop culture.

 10. Suite Madame Blue (1975 – Equinox)